Tornado outbreak of November 21–23, 1992: Hopewell–Florence–Pine Tree–Weir, Mississippi

 This devastating, long-tracked, violent tornado began near Hopewell and moved northeast across Copiah and Simpson Counties, downing numerous trees as it moved toward the Jackson area.
 The tornado entered Rankin County and struck the south side of Florence as it moved through a mobile home park at that location.
 Several homes and mobile homes were destroyed in Florence, and two people were killed.
 The tornado exited Florence and struck another mobile home park, killing four more people.
 The tornado then tore directly through the Jackson suburb of Brandon, where numerous homes and 30 mobile homes were destroyed.
 Large and well-built brick homes were destroyed in the Easthaven Subdivision of Brandon, including a massive, well-constructed, brick mansion that was completely leveled, killing four people, one of whom was found .25 mi from the foundation.
 In Rankin County alone, a total of 60 homes were destroyed, over 500 homes were damaged.
 10 people died in Rankin County, where the tornado attained its peak intensity.
 The tornado moved into Scott County, downing numerous trees and power lines.
 The tornado also damaged several homes in the town of Ludlow.
 The tornado then crossed into Leake County and struck the community of Pine Tree, where one person was killed in a mobile home.
 Three homes were destroyed and nine others were damaged in Leake County, and 26 chicken houses and several outbuildings were also destroyed.
 In neighboring Attala County, 36 homes were severely damaged or destroyed.
 The tornado then crossed into Choctaw County and struck Weir, where one person was killed in a mobile home.
 A total of 101 homes were damaged or destroyed in Choctaw County before the tornado dissipated.
 Extensive tree damage occurred along the entire path length—including thousands of uprooted trees—and 122 people were injured.
 Eight of the 12 deaths were in mobile homes.

+Channelview, Texas

+This tornado first touched down near the Houston Ship Channel, snapping trees in a wooded area.
+The tornado then rapidly intensified and widened to 1 mi shortly after touching down, reaching F4 intensity as it moved through several subdivisions in the Channelview area, where the most severe damage occurred.
+A total of 271 homes were heavily damaged or destroyed, and 14 were left with no walls standing.
+The tornado crossed the San Jacinto River before dissipating near Dayton.
+The tornado did not cause any fatalities, but it did injure 15 people.
+It was one of only two recorded F4 tornadoes in Greater Houston, the other having hit Galveston on September 12, 1961.